unpaid-bill/myBLDC/README.md

 ## TODO
-- [ ] SPI driver refactoring needs testing
+- [x] SPI driver refactoring needs testing - UPDATE: it works!
 - [x] replace ADC_SAMPLES[] with a struct and check memory addressing
 - [ ] write PID library
 - [ ] figure out if/where I need to use floats or Q_types